So you’re thinking about why you should learn French?

 While learning even the most obscure language will be a hugely enriching experience, there are many compelling reasons to choose French.

-In this post, you'll discover 9 life-changing reasons to learn French.
+In this post, you'll discover 9 life-changing reasons to study French.
 From travel, to your career, culture and more, by the end of the post, you'll be ready to sign up for language classes and book that trip to Paris you've always dreamed of.

-1. French Is A Great Career Move
+1. A Great Career Move

 Let’s start with something practical – if you learn French, it will be a great move for your career.
 France is currently the world’s fifth-largest economy.
 And the French language is the key to doing business there.

-But don’t imagine French is only useful in France.
+But is French useful only in France?

+No!
 It's also widely spoken in:

 - parts of Canada